karthikraobr/blogsource/content/post/whyIlovego.md

 ### OOP
 ---
 Go is not completely object oriented.
 It has a type system, supports encapsulation and member functions but lacks inheritance.
-Go favours "Composition over Inheritance".
+Go favours <a href="https://en.wikipedia.org/wiki/Composition_over_inheritance" target="_blank">"Composition over Inheritance"</a>.
 To understand more about OOP in Go please read this <a href="http://spf13.com/post/is-go-object-oriented/" target="_blank"> excellent blog post </a> by the great <a href="https://stevefrancia.com/" target="_blank">Steve Francia </a>.
 He goes into great detail about the advantages of the design decisions underlying Go's take on OOP.

 ### Concurrency
 ---